-Article 1 Timeout.
+ARTICLE 1.
+TIMEOUT.
 A Timeout is any interval during which the Game Clock is stopped (4-4) and includes the intermission (4-1-2 and 4-1-3).

-During any timeout, including an intermission, all playing rules continue in force.
+During any timeout, including an intermission, all playing rules continue in effect.
 Representatives of either team are prohibited from entering the field, unless they are incoming substitutes, or team attendants or trainers entering to provide for the welfare of a player, and any game-type activities are prohibited on the Field of Play.
+The Head Coach may enter the field to check on the welfare of a player who is injured, but no assistant coach may enter the field.

-Article 2 Charged Team Timeout.
+ARTICLE 2.
+CHARGED TEAM TIMEOUT.
 A Charged Team Timeout is an interval during which the Game Clock is stopped and play is suspended at the request of one of the teams or when it is charged to one of the teams by rule.
 A Timeout may be granted only when the ball is dead.

-Article 3 Time In.
-Time In is any interval during which the Game Clock is running (4-3-2).
+ARTICLE 3.
+TIME IN.
+Time In is any interval during which the Game Clock is running (4-3).